solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-writing-data.md

 `SystemProgram.transfer()` returns the instruction for sending SOL from the sender to the recipient.

-The program used in this instruction will be the `system` program (at address `11111111111111111111111111111111`), the data will be the amount of SOL to transfer (in Lamports) and the accounts will be based on the sender and recipient.
+The program used in this instruction will be the `system` program (at the address `11111111111111111111111111111111`), the data will be the amount of SOL to transfer (in Lamports) and the accounts will be based on the sender and recipient.